nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 On app startup, the Trip List Display will show all trips and the Event List Display will display the events in the bucket list i.e Events that haven't been added to any trips.

+Trips can be marked as completed via the `mark` command.
+Completed trips will be labelled with a tick icon to the right of the trip's title.

 The trips display sorts the trips by completion automatically.
 Completed trips will remain at the bottom of the list.

 Titles, Locations and Descriptions that are too long will be truncated.
 To view the full details of an event or trip, use `display-e` and `display` commands respectively.